MrAlexSee/SplitIndex/README.md

 ## Usage

-The default executable path is `build/main`.
+The default executable path is `build/split_index`.
 Basic usage: `./split_index [options] <input dictionary file> <input pattern file>`

 Input dictionary file (positional parameter 1 or named parameter `-i` or `--in-dict-file`) should contain the list of words, separated with newline characters.
 Input pattern file (positional parameter 2 or named parameter `-I` or `--in-pattern-file`) should contain the list of patterns, separated with newline characters.
-Attached as part of this package is a script `test_all.sh` for testing on all available dictionaries.
+Attached as part of this package is a script `test_all.sh` for processing multiple dictionaries.

 #### Command-line parameter description